 If you’ve just started to explore the ways that machine learning can impact your business, the first questions you’re likely to come across are what are all of the different types of machine learning algorithms, what are they good for, and which one should I choose for my project?
 This post will help you answer those questions.

-There are a few different ways to categorize machine learning algorithms.
+To kick things off, there are a few different ways to categorize machine learning algorithms.
 One way is based on what the training data looks like.
 There are three different categories used by data scientists with respect to training data:

 - Supervised, where the algorithms are trained based on labeled historical data—which has often been annotated by humans—to try and predict future results.

 - Unsupervised, by contrast, uses unlabeled data that the algorithms try to make sense of by extracting rules or patterns on their own.

 - Semi-supervised, which is a mix of the two above methods, usually with the preponderance of data being unlabeled, and a small amount of supervised (labeled) data.

 Another way to classify algorithms—and one that’s more practical from a business perspective—is to categorize them based on how they work and what kinds of problems they can solve, which is what we’ll do here.
 There are three basic categories here as well: regression, clustering, and classification algorithms.
 Below, we’ll jump into each in detail.